 Premium Leisure Corp.
 (PLC or the Parent Company) was incorporated and registered with the Philippine Securities and Exchange Commission (SEC) as Sinophil Exploration Co., Inc. on November 26, 1993.
 The Parent Company was originally organized with oil and gas exploration and development as its primary purpose and investments and development as among its secondary purposes.
 On June 3, 1997, the SEC approved the change in its primary purpose from oil and gas exploration and development to investment holding and real estate development.
 On September 5, 2014, the SEC approved the change in PLC's primary purpose to that of engagement and/or investment in gaming-related businesses.
-On July 19, 2019 the SEC approved the change in PLC's primary purpose to include that the Parent Company shall not engage in real estate business activities.
+On July 19, 2019 the SEC approved the change in PLC's primary purpose to exclude real estate business activities.

-PLC, a publicly-listed company in the Philippine Stock Exchange (PSE), is 79.78% (directly and indirectly) owned by Belle Corporation (Belle or the Ultimate Parent Company) and the rest by the public as at December 31, 2022 and 2021.
+PLC, a publicly-listed company in the Philippine Stock Exchange (PSE), is 78.75% and 79.78% (directly and indirectly) owned by Belle Corporation (Belle or the Ultimate Parent Company) and the rest by the public as at December 31, 2023 and 2022.